m-payal/m-payal/README.md

 ## About Me: 🙋‍♀️

-I am currently pursuing a Master of Computer Science at North Carolina State University, expected to graduate in May 2025.
+I am recently graduated with a Master of Computer Science degree from North Carolina State University.
 I hold a Bachelor of Computer Engineering from MKSSS Cummins College of Engineering for Women, Pune, India.
 My academic focus spans Software Engineering, UI/UX, Database Management, Data Science, and Artificial Intelligence.

 ## Work Experience: 👩‍💻